ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 that this Message has indeed been delivered.
 This Action does not affect any other Connection in the same Connection Group.

+Applications MUST NOT assume that it can receive any further data on a Connection for which it has called Close, even if such data is already in flight.

 ~~~
 Connection.Close()
 ~~~